Audrey teaches us to sing better by changing the way we breathe. Learn Diaphragmatic Breathing. Avoid chest breathing.

 - Place a heavy book on your abdomen.

-- Inhale, and you should see the book rising up.
+- Inhale, through the nose, and you should see the book rising up.

 - Feel the sensations in your body.
 Notice that when you inhale, your lungs expand and take in air.
 Your abdomen moves out as you inhale.

-- Now you will exhale as the air leaves your body, slowly.
+- Now you will exhale, through the mouth, as the air leaves your body, slowly.
 You will see or feel the abdominal area moving back into its normal position.

 Starting this exercise on the floor is a great way to help you feel your breath movement.
 You will gradually work your way up to a standing and sitting position.